MortenKrebs/Trajectories_in_schizophrenia/markdown/Analysis_description.md

 ### Substitution Costs:

-Substitution Cost Matrix, using Jaccard distance:
+To accomodate the large sequence alphabet substitution cost were selcted to take into account overlap in states using Jaccard distance:

 \[ d_J(A,B) = 1-{{|A \cap B|}\over{|A \cup B|}} \]